pslisko/performa365docs/docs/howto/manage_email_notifications.rst

 ******************************************

 This message is sent to learners when they complete the course.
-Variables that can be used in the body of this e-mail message are:
+Variables that can be used in the body of this e-mail notification are:

-	* {{FirstName}} - recipient's first name
+	* {{FirstName}} - learner's first name
 	* {{EducationName}} - name of the course that was completed
 	* {{EducationFinishedDate}} - date on which the course was completed

+.. note:: This notification will have a certificate of completion attached to it if the course settings include certificate generation.
+Also, in the settings for this notification, toggle button **Send attachment** must be set to *ON*.

 View E-mail Notification History
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^